 When browsing through a list of SSL products, the vast number of certificates may confuse you, especially if various SSL types fall under the same brand.
-An eloquent example of users’ struggles to distinguish one certificate from another is Positive SSL Wildcard and Essential SSL Wildcard certificates.

 The similarities between them have left many people wondering, what’s the catch?
 But, surprisingly, there isn’t any.
 The only aspect that differentiates the two is the branded name.
 Positive SSL Wildcard is part of Comodo’s “Positive” product range that boasts the cheapest products on the SSL market.
 Here’s the entire list: